Model Training (ModelGenerator)

-To train a model on lensless, you need a dataset of images.
-Having a high quality dataset is the single most important factor when training a model.
-For example, if training a model to learn a person’s appearence, all images should have good lighting and resolution, include different angles and poses and contain only one person.
+High-quality data is the single most important factor in training.
+For example, if you’re training a model to learn a person’s appearance, all images should have good lighting and resolution, include different angles and poses, and contain only one person.

-Since you don’t have control over the uploaded datasets for public flows, you should instruct your users on how to best select their images.
-There are also hyperparameters you can configure to try and minimize the impact of a suboptimal dataset, but you’ll need to experiment with it.
+Since you don’t control uploaded datasets for public Flows, instruct your users on how to best select their images.
+There are also hyperparameters you can configure to minimize the impact of a suboptimal dataset — but you’ll need to experiment.

 - Go to the Subjects section.